Willem Anthony Engelbrecht: Career

 Engelbrecht was one of the intellectual architects of the Dutch Ethical Policy, which eventually led to the independency of Indonesia.
 In his doctoral thesis (Leiden 1862), he stated that the Dutch should treat the Dutch indies as a state in its own right, but subordinated to the Netherlands.
 This opinion contradicted the general opinion, as expressed by the jurist H.A.
 Blume (1858), that the Dutch Indies were just a subordinated colony.

 After completing his studies, Engelbrecht moved back to the Dutch East Indies to become a civil servant in the colonial administration.
 In 1862, he became a member of the Council of Justice at Semarang.
 He became the Council president in 1886, a function he occupied till 1891.
 In that year, Engelbrecht was appointed Director of the Department of Justice in the Dutch Indies.
 In this function he worked actively on the formation of the Dutch Indies as a state within the colonial empire of the Netherlands.
 In 1891, Governor-General Cornelis Pijnacker Hordijk assigned Engelbrecht with drafting a Governmental regulation on this issue.

-In 1893 Engelbrecht became a member of the so-called Raad van Nederlandsch-Indië (Council of the Dutch Indies), the de facto government of the colony.
+In 1893 Engelbrecht became a member of the so-called Raad van Nederlandsch-Indië (Council of the Dutch East Indies), the de facto government of the colony.
 He served as Director of the Department of Justice.

 In 1897 Engelbrecht retired from government service.
 However, he stayed active in the initiative of organising law in the Dutch Indies.
 His drafts led to an entire reorganisation of the Dutch Indies laws in 1900.
 In 1907, Engelbrecht published this codification in the Nederlandsch-Indisch Wetboek.

 Over the years, Engelbrecht's code was re-edited several times and published in bigger and more complete editions.
 When Indonesia achieved independence in 1945, his work became the basis of its first legal code.